Is Cardinal Newman's idea of conscience 'precisely modernist'?

 Letter to the Duke of Norfolk

-In the reaction video in question, Bishop Sanborn referred to two famous comments made in Newman’s 1875 Letter to the Duke of Norfolk, a book defending the papacy against the attacks the prominent Anglican politician, William Gladstone.
+In the reaction video in question, the bishop referred to two famous comments made in Newman’s 1875 Letter to the Duke of Norfolk, a book defending the papacy against the attacks the prominent Anglican politician, William Gladstone.
 Gladstone had been Prime Minister between 1868 and 1874, and would later serve a further three terms in the years between 1880 and 1894.

 Newman’s book was polemical in nature, and was not welcomed by all Catholics, but the vast majority saw it as a successful vindication of the doctrine of papal infallibility in relation to the civil obedience of the Catholic population of the United Kingdom.
 It was not intended as a treatise of theology, and it has been a source of misunderstanding that some later writers have taken it as such.

-Here is one of the two texts mentioned by Bishop Sanborn:
+Here is one of the two texts mentioned by the bishop:

 ‘I add one remark.
 Certainly, if I am obliged to bring religion into after-dinner toasts, (which indeed does not seem quite the thing) I shall drink—to the Pope, if you please,—still, to Conscience first, and to the Pope afterwards.’[5]